-The successful domestication of the AfCFTA agreement relies on sustained commitment of both public and private sectors, alongside a strong focus on implementing policies that can unlock new trading opportunities for firms of all sizes.
+The successful domestication of the AfCFTA agreement relies on sustained commitment of both public and private sectors, alongside a strong focus on implementing policies that can unlock new trading opportunities for firms of all sizes. realities.
+Therefore, State Parties must take proactive measures to ensure the agreement's effectiveness and to foster an environment that supports trade growth and development.

-Recognizing this need, the Conference of African Ministers of Finance, Planning, and Economic Development, during their 51st session in Addis Ababa in May 2018, expressed its commitment to developing AfCFTA-specific national strategies.
+Recognizing this need, the Conference of African Ministers of Finance, Planning, and Economic Development, during their 51st session in Addis Ababa in May 2018, expressed its commitment to developing AfCFTAspecific national strategies.
 This pledge was further endorsed by the 31st Ordinary Session of the Assembly of Heads of State and Government of the African Union, held in Nouakchott in July 2018.16 In response to these mandates, the ECA and the AUC collaborated to develop comprehensive guidelines aimed at assisting countries in formulating their AfCFTA strategies.
 These guidelines serve as living document,17 offering a structured yet adaptable framework that allows governments to develop strategies aligned with their unique contexts and national priorities.